meilisearch/specifications/text/0043-phrase-query.md

 Using the Phrase Query syntax this way, with `q` equals to `"Plays and Playwrights 2002"`, will lead to have only one result because the title is exactly written like that.
 No typo tolerance nor prefix search were applied on the query terms at search time.

+> Note that it's case insensitive.
+So, if i search with `"plays and playwrights 2002"`, this will lead to the same result.

 ```
 {
     "hits": [